Skip to content

 Side effects

-What is Rezdiffra for fatty liver disease?
+What is Rezdiffra for steatotic liver disease?

 The therapy can lower liver inflammation and ease liver scarring, or fibrosis, in MASH patients with moderate to advanced liver fibrosis, but no irreversible liver scarring or cirrhosis.